lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 }
 ```

-But for production systems, you'    ll often want **structured error responses**, with application-level codes, details, or even localized messages.
+But for production systems, you'll often want **structured error responses**, with application-level codes, details, or even localized messages.
 To achieve this, use **gRPC error metadata** with `StatusProto`.

 For example, let's define an error details message in `.proto`: